 Micah W. Beachy, DO, FACP, ACP Governor

-We are excited to announce our scientific meeting will take place Saturday, October 15, 2022 at the beautiful Lied Lodge at Arbor Day Farm in Nebraska City, Nebraska.
+We are excited to announce our scientific meeting will take place Saturday, October 7, 2023 at the beautiful Lied Lodge at Arbor Day Farm in Nebraska City, Nebraska.
 This is a great opportunity to hear what is happening around our state, engage with other Nebraska ACP members and a chance to spend a weekend at Arbor Day Farm in the fall.
 Keep an eye out for more information as we get closer to the event.

 ACP Internal Medicine Meeting

-Experience the most comprehensive internal medicine learning event, live from Chicago April 28-30, 2022!
-Internal Medicine Meeting 2022 returns to in-person this spring in Chicago!
+Experience the most comprehensive internal medicine learning event, live from San Diego April 27-29, 2023!
 There's never been a better time to reconnect with your colleagues and experience three days of valuable, timely content you rely on to stay current in internal medicine.

-ACP resident and medical student members have the opportunity to attend Leadership Day through a scholarship provided by Nebraska Chapter ACP.
-Click here to learn more about Leadership Day and to register for the event.
+ACP resident and medical student members have the opportunity to attend Leadership Day through a scholarship provided by Nebraska Chapter ACP. https://leadership.acponline.org/meetings/leadership-day

 Do you have a relationship or tie to a local, state, or federal lawmaker?

 If so, it could be incredibly helpful to our Health & Public Policy committee.
-Please contact a committee co-chairs, Dr. Marvin Bittner or Dr. Stephanie Hartman to connect.
+Please contact Stephanie Hartman, MD, FACP, chair of the Health and Public Policy Committee to connect. email@example.com

 Share input on resolutions!

-Nebraska Chapter ACP held our annual Scientific Meeting virtually October 30, 2021 and had a great turnout.
-Thank you to our presenters who helped add incredible value to our event.
-Matthew Donahue, MD, “Building the Plane as We're Flying It-Pandemic Lessons” and Andrew Vasey, MD FACP, “Post-Acute COVID Syndrome” presented two extremely educational talks that brought much engagement and conversation.
-In case you missed the virtual meeting, many of the presentations are available on our chapter YouTube page.
-Click here to see the presentations from the meeting.
+Nebraska Chapter ACP held our annual Scientific Meeting on October 17, 2022 in a hybrid format (in person and virtual).
+Thank you to our presenters who helped add incredible value to our event and presented extremely educational talks that brought much engagement and conversation.

 Doctor's Dilemma Competition

-We witnessed some fantastic, Jeopardy style, competition as two teams competed in Doctor's Dilemma virtually during our fall chapter meeting.
+We witnessed some fantastic, Jeopardy style, competition as four teams competed in Doctor's Dilemma virtually during our fall chapter meeting.
 The winning team of Drs.
-Amy Dreessen, James Fagerland, Brett Begley, and Clayton Oakley, from UNMC, will be competing at the Internal Medicine Meeting in Chicago, IL this coming April.
+Brett Begley, Domenic DiSanti, Josh Edgar, and Hannah Luksa from UNMC, will be competing at the Internal Medicine Meeting in San Diego, CA this April.
 Best of luck to them!

 National Poster Competition

 Our National Poster Competition was held during the chapter meeting this past fall.
-Congratulations to our student winner, Rachel Vetter, MS3 presenting “A “Major” Complication of Pink Eye” and resident winner Audrey Lane, MD, presenting “Improve your practice: recognize calciphylaxis!”.
-They will compete at the Internal Medicine meeting this April in Chicago, IL.
-Good luck to both of them!
+Congratulations to our resident and student winner.
+They will compete at the Internal Medicine meeting this April in San Diego, CA. Good luck to both of them!